minio/docs/source/includes/linux/common-installation.rst

 .. start-install-minio-binary-desc

 The following tabs provide examples of installing MinIO onto 64-bit Linux operating systems using RPM, DEB, or binary.
-The RPM and DEB packages automatically install MinIO to the necessary system paths and create a ``systemd`` service file for running MinIO automatically.
-MinIO strongly recommends using RPM or DEB installation routes.
-To update deployments managed using ``systemd``, see :ref:`minio-upgrade-systemctl`.
+The RPM and DEB packages automatically install MinIO to the necessary system paths and create a ``minio`` service for ``systemctl``.
+MinIO strongly recommends using the RPM or DEB installation routes.
+To update deployments managed using ``systemctl``, see :ref:`minio-upgrade-systemctl`.

 .. dropdown:: amd64 (Intel or AMD 64-bit processors)
    :open: